denten-books/plain-text/0-chapter.md

 simulation and diffusion.
 We will encounter them as *metaphor machines*: universal devices designed for the making of all possible metaphors.

-The diffusion of simulated text will lead us to an archive of source materials somewhat unusual for a work on literary theory.
-It will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.
-In search for the location of the symbol, we will explore a number of symbol-manipulating devices that facilitate the production of text.
-These will be found on the pages of mathematical journals and in patent portfolios.
-Their ubiquity necessitates our attention.
-Three such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
-Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to complicate in return for the illusion of simplicity, and to exist within that illusion without understanding how it is made.

 ## Computed Textuality

 Plain text is a file format and a frame of mind.
 As a file format, it contains